shobhit-gupta/fem10-clipboard/README.md

 - Rapid development then refactoring
 - `place-self` CSS property
 - Change SVG fill color on interaction with tailwindcss
+- Assets in sveltekit apps should be referred with a preceding forward slash
 - `@sveltejs/adapter-static`
 - Deploying SSG SvelteKit project to Vercel